thorchain/docs/thornodes/leaving.md

 ## Unbonding

 {% hint style="info" %}
-Yggdrasil vaults have been deprecated, see [ADR-002](https://gitlab.com/thorchain/thornode/-/blob/develop/docs/architecture/adr-002-removeyggvaults.md).
+Yggdrasil vaults have been deprecated, see [ADR-002](https://dev.thorchain.org/architecture/adr-002-removeyggvaults.html).
 They may be used again in the future.
 Nodes that were active before ADR-002 need to leave as described below.
 {% endhint %}

 {% hint style="info" %}
-You cannot unbond if you are "Ready" or "Active" or have any amount of funds in your Yggdrasil address.
+You cannot unbond if you are "Ready" or "Active".
 {% endhint %}

 If a Node Operator wants to retrieve part of their bond & rewards (such as deciding to take profits), they can simply Unbond.
 This keeps their Node on standby, ready to be churned back in.